MQTT Principals to Mitigate IoT Cyberattack | SPONSORED

 A 2018 IoT Security Foundation survey concluded that less than 10% of consumer IoT companies follow vulnerability disclosure guidelines.
 For a long time, companies in the IoT space have focused on reducing the time-to-market and overlooked implementing basic security principles.
 When users take advantage of all security features the protocol offers, the use of MQTT as the communication protocol is a secure technology.
 The key is to avoid falling prey to any of the commonplace oversights of security principles that we see all too often.

-In the same way that public cloud users share the responsibility to secure the infrastructure from their end by adhering to specific security principles, MQTT users must adhere to key principles for securing their MQTT devices and communications.
+In the same way that public cloud users share the responsibility to secure the infrastructure from their end by adhering to specific security principles, MQTT users must adhere to key principles and best practices for securing their MQTT devices and communications.

 Misconfigured and poorly configured MQTT clients are a primary cause of security and privacy issues in the IoT space.
 Without proper configuration and setup, the MQTT protocol allows anybody to subscribe to any topic.
 Theoretically, every MQTT client can subscribe to any MQTT server that is available on the Internet.
 It is us – the users – who share the responsibility to secure the communication channel with appropriate measures and comply with key security principles.